Arenas Valley, New Mexico

 Arenas Valley is a census-designated place in Grant County, New Mexico, United States.
 Its population was 1,522 as of the 2010 census.
-Arenas Valley had a post office from December 20, 1944, to April 20, 1987; it still has its own ZIP code, 88022.
-It was named because it was in the valley of the Rio de Arenas.
+Arenas Valley had a post office from January 1, 1946, to March 7, 1987; it still has its own ZIP code, 88022.
+It was named because it was near the Rio de Arenas, a normally dry arroyo or gully, but residents long referred to it as "Whiskey Creek," based on the local legend that a heavy rain in the nearby Piños Altos Mountains flooded an illegal still and whiskey barrels floated down the community's largest arroyo, that passes through the "built-up" area of Arenas Valley.